Cloud-Architekt/EntraOps/README.md

 5. Optional: Create data collection rule and endpoint if you want to ingest data to custom table in Log Analytics or Microsoft Sentinel workspace.
 Follow the instructions from [Microsoft Learn](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/tutorial-logs-ingestion-portal#create-data-collection-endpoint) to configure a data collection endpoint, custom table and transformation rule.

-    _Recommendation: There's a limitation of 10 KB for a single WatchList entry.
-This limit can be exceeded in case of a high number of property items (e.g., classification or owner properties).
-Therefore, I can strongly recommended to choose Custom tables in large environment.
+    _Recommendation: There is a limitation of 10 KB for a single WatchList entry.
+This limit can be exceeded in the case of a high number of property items (e.g., classification or owner properties).
+Therefore, I can strongly recommend to choosing "Custom tables" in a large environment.
 If you are choosing WatchList as ingestion option, keep an eye on the deployment logs for any warnings of this limitation.
 Entries will not be added if the limit has been exceeded._

 1. Review and customize the EntraOps.config file based on your requirements.
    * `TenantId` and `TenantName` should be already updated based on the provided parameters to create the config file. `ClientId` will be automatically updated by running the cmdlet `New-EntraOpsWorkloadIdentity`.